 It's difficult to come up with specifics rather than generalities while talking about all our plants and seeds, as they're sourced from a number of different growers and harvesters.
 We're all committed to more sustainable production, however.
 Habitat Aid is a certified BCorporation.

-From the 2021-2 season we're shipping hedge plants ourselves, and we're doing that in straw filled cardboard boxes rather than extruded plastic bags.
-We send our pond plants out in cardboard boxes too.
-Fruit trees are wrapped in plastic but insulated with barley straw, and any (recycled) plastic pots secured in compostable bags.
+We ship some hedge plants ourselves, and we're doing that in cardboard boxes rather than the recyclable extruded plastic bags some of our suppliers still use.
+We send pond plants out in cardboard boxes.
+Fruit trees and some other bare root planting and hedging are wrapped in plastic but insulated with barley straw, and any (recycled) plastic pots secured in compostable bags.

 The plastic trays in which our plug plants come are recycled, and we use recyclable woven polypropylene sacks for bulk seed orders.

 We know there's nothing worse than receiving a pallet swathed in cling film.
 Some of our nurseries do this, but at least it's recyclable.
 If we're sending a pallet out from here we use biodegradable cling film.